Mt. Rokko 六甲山

 Look out over Kobe and Osaka

 At the top of the Rokko cable car coming from Kobe City is the Mount Rokko Tenrandai, an observation platform where guests can view the urban sprawl of Osaka Bay below.
-Open throughout the day and in the evening, this unparalleled viewpoint offers incredible views no matter what time you visit.
-The nighttime view is popularly referred to as Japan's "10 million-dollar view."
+Open until evening, this unparalleled viewpoint offers incredible views no matter what time you visit.
+The nighttime view is popularly referred to as one of Japan's 10 million-dollar night views.

 Home to a number of gift shops as well as a cafe with scenic outdoor seating and local craft beer and sake, an evening in Kobe is perfectly capped by a trip up to the observatory.